 The number of roles a business creates is a matter of preference and/or business need.
 At its simplest configuration the default role Keeper Administrator is applied to the initial administrator who set up the Keeper account for the organization as well as any other user who you wish to grant full admin rights.
 Roles can be assigned enforcement policies, and they can be assigned administrative permissions for access to the admin console.

 You can add roles manually through the Admin Console or via Active Directory through the Keeper Bridge.
-To learn more about how to add users through Active Directory, please refer to our Keeper AD Bridge section in this guide.
+To learn more about how to add users through Active Directory, please refer to our Keeper AD Bridge guide.

 To add roles manually, select the Roles tab.
 Once on roles tab you can navigate to the specific node in which the role is to be part of.
 Select the + button.
 An Add Role window will appear.
 Verify or select the appropriate Node in the organization tree (or set to Root Node).
 Add the name of the role you are creating in the Role Name field and select save.
 After the role has been created, you can configure the role enforcement settings, select the users to assign the role and set administrative permissions.

 Select on the role that you want to configure enforcement settings for.
 The role dialog box will appear on the right.
 Now select the Enforcement Settings button.
 The Enforcement Setting dialog box will appear.
-The settings are structured into eight different areas: Login Settings, Two-Factor Authentication, Platform Restriction, Sharing & Uploading, Account Settings, Transfer Account, Email Invites, and Advanced Settings.
+The settings are structured into these different areas:

 If a user's Master password needs to be expired immediately, this can be done from the Users tab.
 Select the user(s) that you wish to expire the master password for and select Expire Master Password option on the top right of all the users.
 This will instantly expire a user's password and require a password reset.

-Two Factor Authentication Turning on this policy will require users to select and set up a 2FA method when setting up their Keeper profile.
+Turning on this policy will require users to select and set up a Two-Factor Authentication method when setting up their Keeper profile.
 Existing users will be forced to enable 2FA if this enforcement is applied.

 More information on DUO Security and RSA SecurID can be found in the Two Factor Authentication section.